How to Link Excel Workbooks: Reference Data Across Multiple Files

 • When you create the link to the second workbook, ensure it is open first.
 When you close the second workbook, Excel adapts the formula reference for you by inserting the full pathname.
 As soon as you open up the second workbook again, the pathname is removed.

-2. View and manage external workbook references
+2. How to view and manage external workbook references

 All external workbook references are managed through Excel’s Edit Links dialog box.